knuckleswtf/scribe-js/docs/generating-documentation.md

 - To override some fields in the generated collection, set the `postman.overrides` config option to your changes.
 You can use dot notation to update specific nested fields.
 For instance, `{'info.version': '2.0.0'}` will override the 'version` key in the 'info` object whenever generating.

+## OpenAPI (Swagger) spec generation
+Scribe can also generate an OpenAPI spec file.
+This is disabled by default.
+You can configure this in the `openapi` section of your `scribe.config.js` file.

+- To enable it, set the `openapi.enabled` config option to `true`.

+- To override some fields in the generated spec, set the `openapi.overrides` config option to your changes.
+You can use dot notation to update specific nested fields.
+For instance, `{'info.version': '2.0.0'}` will override the 'version` key in the 'info` object whenever generating.

+You can view the generated spec by visiting `public/docs/openapi.yaml` for `static`.
+This link will also be added to the sidebar of your docs.

 ## Skipping the extraction phase [coming soon]
 If you've modified the generated Markdown, and you only want Scribe to transform it to the normal HTML output, you  can use the `--no-extraction` flag.
 Scribe will skip extracting data from your routes and go straight to the writing phase, where it converts your Markdown to HTML or Blade.
 See [Advanced Customization](customization.html).